Nyco/Lean-Storytelling/README.md

 More:

 * It is a basic set of recipes, that is quite easy to read and understand, but difficult to master
-* Fit for a product/feature development, not to be a succesful Hollywood writer
+* Fit for a product/feature development, not to be a succesful Hollywood screenwriter, or awarded novelist
-* Usable from early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, communciation, sales
+* Usable from early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, communciation, sales, advertising, explainer videos, documentation
 * Keep everyone in sync and aligned across different teams, remove some of the natural friction
 * People will understand the "why", the goal, the guiding light
-* Inspired by Lean Canvas, Monomyth, and why-how-what articulation
+* Inspired by Lean Canvas, Monomyth, and The Golden Circle
 * Roots in Agile, Lean Startup, Design Thinking, UX research
 * Very simple and humble, voluntarily limited by design, using the systemic approach